Color My Text

 - Providing functionality through commands and with keyboard shortcuts.

 - Adding GUI experience.
-I believe all developers would prefer setting file over UI.
+I believe that all able developers would prefer setting file over UI.

 - Decomposing functionality into several TypeScript classes and/or modules.